 Haptics: Relating to the use of touch to communicate.
 Touch can convey sympathy, fear, love, etc.

 Understanding how to interpret proxemics, Kinesics, and Haptics… we can more accurately gage what someone is subtly telling us.
 Depending upon that person’s response, we can tailor the tone of our non-verbal cues to encourage, persuade, reject, or even change the other’s opinions and actions.
 Specific delivery of these three major components of communication is essential in successfully relating to others.

-There are many sub-categories relating to the proxemics, Kinesics, and Haptics, if you’re so inclined to learn more about the subject matter.
+There are many sub-categories and facets relating to the proxemics, Kinesics, and Haptics.
+I find this subject matter quite interesting.